Polyconseil/aioamqp/docs/api.rst

 In this example, we just use the method "start_connection" to begin a communication with the server, which deals with credentials and connection tunning.

+If you're not using the default event loop (e.g. because you're using aioamqp from a different thread), call aioamqp.connect(loop=your_loop).

 Handling errors
 ---------------